iwcs2015/iwcs2015.github.io/content/articles/09-location.rst

 Conference Dinner
 =================

-The conference dinner includes a `Thames boat trip <http://www.thamescruises.com>`_ and is included as part of the registration fee.
+The conference dinner includes a `Thames boat trip
+<http://www.thamescruises.com>`_ and is included as part of the registration
+fee.
 The boat is called Thames Princess.
-We embark on Lambeth Pier.
+We embark at Lambeth Pier at **7pm sharp**, returning at 11pm.
 To get there, take a District line train to Westmister, walk over Westminster Bridge and turn right along the river (away from the London Eye).
 It’s a 5-10 minute walk before you reach Lambeth Pier, which is just by Lambeth Bridge.

 ..
 The trip lasts 4 hours: we leave from Embankment Pier in
     central London at 19:00 on Friday evening, and will go east to Greenwich and the